-Since its adoption, the flag has been revised two times – in 1964 and in 1998.
+Since its adoption, the flag has been revised two times – in 1964 and 1998.
 It primarily had to do with a change in Costa Rica’s coat of arms.

 1. What is the meaning of the Costa Rica flag?

 The Costa Rica flag is full of meaning.
-From the colors used to the revisions made over the years, the flag speaks of how the country gives importance to its nature, independence, and society.
+The flag speaks of how the country gives importance to its nature, independence, and society from the colors used to the revisions made over the years.

-While the meaning of colors in a flag or in other symbolism may be universal and shared, the distinct characteristics added to the flag (like the coat of arms) provide meaning to it on a micro level.
+While the meaning of colors in a flag or other symbolism may be universal and shared, the distinct characteristics added to the flag (like the coat of arms) provide meaning to it on a micro-level.

 2. What do the colors on the Costa Rica Flag mean?

 The blue stripes on the Costa Rica flag symbolize perseverance, intellectual thinking, and idealism.
 It also represents the blue skies above the earth.

-The white stripes symbolize joy, wisdom, happiness, freedom and peace.
-When Costa Rica gained independence from Spain, this color best represented the highly-significant event.
+The white stripes symbolize joy, wisdom, happiness, freedom, and peace.
+When Costa Rica gained independence from Spain, this color best represented a highly significant event.

-The red stripe stands for generosity, love and warmth of the Costa Ricans.
-The color red also symbolizes the blood that was shed by the heroes of the country.
+The red stripe stands for generosity, love, and warmth of the Costa Ricans.
+The color red also symbolizes the blood that the heroes of the country shed.